 The average price of pet insurance varies from as small as $59 to more than $146 per month.
 Investing in pet insurance is undoubtedly a smart option when it comes to French Bulldogs.

 The price of insurance is usually based on your Frenchie’s age, present health, and the amount of coverage you need.
-Exemptions may be made in respect of prior-existing conditions or health circumstances which are not covered by this.
+Exemptions may be made in respect of prior-existing conditions or health circumstances that are not covered by this.

 We suggest that you insure your Frenchie as quickly as possible, ideally when it’s less than a year old.
 You would like to get insurance before the first hereditary condition manifests its symptoms, so you’re going to miss coverage if this happens.